shivermetim/dec-history-archive/README.md

 This collection of Markdown files  is first and foremost a collection for my own interest in the history of DEC.
 I am not ready for other collaborators should they exist, but if anyone has as obscure an interest as I do, please get in contact.

 Please note I am not a programmer; I have no knowledge of programming or electronic engineering.
-Have mercy on me.